|Depomed Shares Drop on Clear Rejection of Serada by FDA Committee|

 As you can see, the FDA’s Reproductive Health Drugs Advisory Committee (RHDAC) meeting was a compete bust for shareholders who were hoping that Serada would become a great non-hormonal treatment for its target indication.

 The panel voted 2-12 in favor of approval, meaning that 12 were against approval of the drug.
-This was so one-sided and erectile dysfunction depressing that Depomed ended up cancelling the conference call that they were going to hold in reaction to the advisory committee vote.
+This was so one-sided and depressing that Depomed ended up cancelling the conference call that they were going to hold in reaction to the advisory committee vote.

 In a rational manner, DEPO shares reacted immediately to the bad news.
 By the closing bell, selling dropped the company’s valuation by nearly 10%, and DEPO closed at the lowest point it’s seen all year at $5.89 per share.
 The general consensus amongst DEPO traders is that this adcom outcome virtually guarantees an FDA rejection for Serada on the PDUFA goal date of May 31st, 2013.
 I agree, and I find it hard for anyone to argue otherwise based on what we know right now.